ECode-Team/Youtube-Clone/Readme.md

 "Each feature links to its detailed documentation."

 - [video grid responsive](Documents/Risponsive.md) - The most complex responsive system for displaying long and short videos dynamically using JavaScript, adjusting layout based on screen size automatically.
-- [Optimized search system](Documents/Search.md) - Uses a 1-second debounce to reduce API calls and improve search efficiency.
 - [thumbnails lazy loading](Documents/LazyLoading.md) - Loads images and videos only when they enter the viewport, reducing initial load time and improving performance.

 ### Other Features :
-- **Video short reels** : Displays short videos in a horizontal scrollable format, optimizing layout for mobile and desktop while ensuring a seamless viewing experience.
+- **Search system** : Uses a 1-second debounce to reduce API calls and improve search efficiency.
 - **Topic bar** : Displays categorized topics dynamically, allowing users to explore content based on their interests.
 - **Comment system** : Allow user to add comments, enhancing engagement on videos.
 - **subscribe system** : user can subscribe the channels and see them in subscription list.